Introduction: What is a KNX IP Interface?

 Tunneling Mode:

 Used for point-to-point communication between ETS and the KNX bus.
-Each tunneling connection acts like a virtual KNX USB interface
+Each tunneling connection acts like a virtual USB interface

 As smart buildings grow in size and complexity, traditional KNX TP connections become a bottleneck.
 A KNX IP Interface overcomes this by allowing: